 The well was placed on production in January 2019.
-In March 2019 the Company, announced that it has forward sold CAD1,200,000 of net production revenue from the Paradise well for the consideration of CAD1,000,000.
+In March 2019 the

+Company, announced that it has forward sold CAD1,200,000 of net production revenue from the Paradise well for the consideration of CAD1,000,000.
 The forward sale facility will be repaid monthly from net well production payments over a period of 36 months maturing 1 April 2022.
-As at 12 February 2020 the Company had repaid C\$264,122 of the facility.
-In the event of there being any shortfall the lender can require repayment of the outstanding balance in cash or, subject to shareholder approval, shares (at the 20 day VWAP prior to such election).
-Within the last 6 months of the facility, or earlier if the loan amount has been repaid the lender has the right to acquire the Paradise well with consideration being the balance owed under the facility.
+The Balance owing on the facility is C\$~810,821, and in March 2021 both parties agreed to convert the balance of the loan to equity subject to shareholder approval and completion of the Blackspur acquisition.

-The well produced a total of 7,853 barrels of oil during the year ended 2019 averaging $^{\sim}$ 27 barrels of oil per producing day.
+The well produced a total of 6,318 barrels of oil during the year ended 2020 averaging ~23barrels of oil per producing day.
 Quarterly production is summarised below.